On this page

 Foreign self-employed professionals who want to do assignments in the Netherlands and businesses in the Netherlands that want to subcontract work to a foreign self-employed professional, must comply with the Act on the Employment of Aliens (Wet arbeid vreemdelingen, Wav).
 This Act contains various rules with regard to foreign self-employed professionals working in the Netherlands.

-Self-employed professionals EEA and Switzerland
+Self-employed professionals from EU, EEA or Switzerland

-Self-employed professionals from outside EEA or Switzerland
+Self-employed professionals from outside EU, EEA and Switzerland

 Self-employed professionals from outside an EU, EEA member country and Switzerland do require a work permit to be allowed to work in the Netherlands.
 Their contractor must apply for this work permit for them from the Employee Insurance Agency (Uitvoeringsinstituut Werknemersverzekeringen, UWV).
 However, self-employed professionals in possession of a residence permit allowing residence for a self-employed professional or a residence permit including the endorsement 'Work is freely permitted' (Arbeid is vrij toegestaan) are exempt.